-Most baby sleep sounds are normal and disappear as they grow.
-However, sleep sounds with signs of breathing difficulty or other symptoms may require medical care.
-Read this post to know about the causes, types, and tips to reduce sleep sounds in babies.
+Although baby sleep noises are often strange and unusual, they are not detrimental to the baby.
+However, if the sounds are accompanied by indicators of troubled breathing or other symptoms, it may necessitate medical attention.
+Read on to know the causes, types, and tips to reduce sleep sounds in babies.

 Causes Of Sleep Sounds In Babies